EperezOk/damn-vulnerable-defi/README.md

 ## My Solutions

 There are comments on the hardhat test files of each challenge, and also `@audit-issue` tags on the specific parts of the contracts' code that are vulnerable.

+Attacker contracts are present in the same folder as the victim contracts where needed.